chpxu/dotfiles/README.md

 This section is more information about the configuration, mainly for those who want to extend/use this configuration (though you're probably better off using Misterio77's boilerplate).

+### Why have an installer script?

+Why not?
+Nix makes it easy to have a common configuration that is easy to _install_ after running a bunch of commands.
+The install script exists to have, in some ways, a much simpler interface to the flake.
+Please do check it to know what is happening (those commands are essential!)

 ### `flake.nix` structure

 The `flake.nix` looks like quite a mess right now, most of it is due to my own inability to maintain and create a flexible, modular, declarative setup.
 There are however, multiple important sections as described by the NixOS wiki on [flake schema](https://nixos.wiki/wiki/Flakes):